-Improper brushing techniques are a common problem.
-Many of our patients brush their teeth twice per day, but after a dental exam we can often see that these practices do not always include proper brushing techniques.
+Improper brushing techniques are a common problem and may result in tooth decay.
+Many of our patients brush their teeth twice per day, but we can often see that these practices do not always include proper brushing techniques after a dental exam.

 Imagine brushing your teeth like walking your dog.
 You can either let them out very quickly to “get the job done,” or take them twice a day on a long walk.
 Better yet, go to the dog park!
 Of course, with these longer walks and exercise options, your dog will get healthier and happier.
 The same applies to brushing your teeth and preventive dental care.
-Brushing longer with the proper techniques will prevent unwanted dental treatments.
+Brushing longer with the proper techniques will prevent unwanted dental treatments, tooth decay, and gum disease.

-To ensure a healthy smile in the future, it is important to practice good oral and dental hygiene.
+Maintaining good oral and dental health is vital to your overall well-being.
 By making just a few minor changes in your brushing habits, you can drastically change the health of your teeth and avoid costly dental work months down the road.

 The Two-Minute Rule